ntudlclearntech/canvas-lms/doc/api/tools_variable_substitutions.md

 ```
 ## Canvas.course.previousContextIds.recursive
 With respect to the current course, recursively returns the context ids of the courses from which content has been copied (excludes cartridge imports).
+Will show a limit of 1000 context ids.
+When the number passes 1000, 'truncated' will show at the end of the list.

 **Availability**: *when launched in a course*